cronical/claim-bridge/README.md

 1. Remove `MedicalClaimSummary.csv` from the Downloads folder.
 So that browser does not add `(1)`.

 2. Download from he UHG claims portal.
+Got to the Claims and Accounts -> Claims.
 Use the ability to create a filtered set of claims.
 It will be named: `MedicalClaimSummary.csv`.

    1. To select only certain dates it is probably better to filter on the website by date.
 Note - the download bottom is at the bottom of the claims page.
    2. Note, if you edit the file with Excel - watch out so the claim numbers don't get represented as exponential notation as excel saves them that way.
 To select only certain dates it is probably better to filter on the website by date.
 Note - the download bottom is at the bottom of the claims page.